vk6flab/frequency-response/README.md

 This project will work just as well using alternative hardware.
 Although I'm using the specified hardware, the aim is to get an audio file to play on a transmitter and to record it off air from a receiver.
 If you have digital modes like FT8 or WSPR working, you're most of the way there.

 You can even use simpler tools than that.
-For example, you can play the audio file with your mobile phone into the microphone of your radio and record it off air with your computer.
+For example, you can play the audio file with your mobile phone into the microphone of your radio and record it off air with your computer, or a handheld recorder.

 ## Software